LincolnKoskela/Klondike/README.md

 ## History Progress Log

+### This week: (Nov 10 - 16, 2025)
+- Added try catch blocks in the asking functions in `Play.java` to validate users enter columns within range and don't enter input mismatches ex) entering number when asking for foundation.
+- Added Timer functionality with `Time.java`.
+- `isGameWon()` tracks tableau's instead of foundations.

-### This weeks: (Nov 03 - 09, 2025)
+### (Nov 03 - 09, 2025)
 - Constructing user inputs
 - Game is playable.
 Still finding little bugs while testing game out.
 - Added Command Interface to use maps instead of if's.
 This allows associating keys with actions.
 Such as 'x' -> game.draw() inside a map.
 - testing and more testing
-- Added try catch blocks in the asking functions in `Play.java` to validate users enter columns within range and don't enter input mismatches ex) entering number when asking for foundation.

 ### (Oct 26-Nov 02, 2025)
 - Added unshuffled deck overload along with gameengine overload to use unshuffled